pawelpaszki/flexbox-ultimate/README.md

 `align-self: flex-end` - aligns item at the end of the container (on the `cross axis`)

 `align-self: baseline` - align bottom of the letters at the same line

+## flex

+`flex: x` is applied on `flex-items`.
+It determines what to do with the extra space (if there is any) or what to do if there isn't enough space.

+By default wdith of the `flex-items` is set to `auto`

+If all flex-items have the same value, their width will be even.
+Otherwise those with bigger values will get proportionally more extra space

+**decimal point values** are allowed for flex property too